sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

 - No unfamiliar templating languages (e.g. liquid)
 - Only HTML, CSS, and Markdown files

 So that's what I did and below is how you can do it too if you're interested.
 Please note that this won't be an exhaustive tutorial, but rather a primer on the fundamentals of this setup.
-Feel free to poke around files on the [github repo](https://github.com/sdennett55/dev_blog).
+Feel free to poke around the files on the [github repo](https://github.com/sdennett55/dev_blog).

 First, in a project directory, create two top-level directories `/posts` and `/templates`.
 The `/posts` directory will contain the markdown files for each blog post and `/templates` will contain HTML templates that are used to build the main `index.html` file and the `[name-of-blog-post].html` file for each blog post.